positiveblue/libDori/README.md

 - **Build from source:**

-    First, you must download the libDori code from our [Git repository](https://github.com/jomsdev/libDori)
+    First, you must download the libDori code from our [Git repository](https://github.com/jomsdev/libDori).

     To clone the project from Git, `cd` to a suitable location and run
     ```
     git clone https://github.com/jomsdev/libDori.git
     ```

     This will clone the entire contents of the repository.
-You can check out the current development branch if you want to use the last stable version.
+You can check out to the current development branch if you want to use the last stable version.

     To update the project from within the project's folder, you can run the following command: